Slack Outgoing Webhooks Integration Guide

 - An alert will be created in PagerTree when Slack sends an Outgoing Webhook to PagerTree.

 - PagerTree will try to extract an urgency from the message text.
 Valid values are

 low|medium|high|critical.
 If the urgency is not found in the message text it will default to the integration urgency.

-- From the navigation menu, click the “+ Integration” button.
+- From the action button, click the “Create Integration” button.

 - In the “Create Integration” box, fill out the following:

-- Select the Integration Type to Slack (Outgoing WebHook)
+- Select the Type to Slack Outgoing Webhooks

-- Select the team this incident will be assigned to
+- Select the Team this alert will be assigned to

 - Copy the Endpoint URL